CrispenGari/pneumonia-infection/README.md

 ### Pneumonia Classification

-This is a simple `REST` api that is served to classify `pneumonia` given an X-ray image of a chest of a human being.
+This is a simple `REST` api that is served to classify `pneumonia` given an X-ray image of a chest of a human beings.
 The following are expected results when the model does it's classification.

 1. pneumonia bacteria
 2. pneumonia virus